KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 Click the "Create new file" button in the upper right

-New File
+A new file will open
 ![](images/blog-post-new-file.png)

-When the file opens, paste the contents of the blog post template into the new file
+Paste the contents of the blog post template into the new file
 ![](images/paste-into-new-file.png)